RanamukageS/SeleniumAutomation/README.md

 - 📸 **Failed Screenshot Capture** – Automatically captures screenshots when a test fails
 - ♻️ **Retry Mechanism** – Re-runs failed tests for better reliability
 - 📊 **HTML Reports** – Integrated with **Extent Reports**
 - 🕒 **Scheduled Execution** – Runs automatically at midnight or can be triggered manually
+- ⚙️ Manual & Separate Execution – Can be run manually as Smoke or Regression tests as needed
 - 🧩 **Modular Design** – Easy to extend with new test cases or modules

 ---